redhat-imaging/imagefactory/documentation/rest-api.markdown

     **Parameters:**
     __base_image_id__ - The uuid of a base_image to build from.
 Not needed if specifying a template.
 This can be specified in the resource path as shown in the example below.
-    __template__ - A TDL document for creating a base image if a base image id is not specified.
+    __template__ - An image template or component outline compatible with the TDL schema (http://imgfac.org/documentation/tdl) for creating a base image if a base image id is not specified.
     __target__ - A cloud target name such as 'rhevm', 'ec2', 'vsphere', 'openstack', etc...
 This must match the target field of a loaded cloud plugin.
     __parameters__ - Optional parameters that may change the nature of the image being built.
 This may include things such as on-disk format or the build mechanism itself.
 Parameters are never required as sensible defaults will always be used and will be made part of the queryable properties of an image.